Oxygem/Kanmail/README.md

 The rest of this readme focuses on the technical details of Kanmail.
 For user documentation [**see the Kanmail website**](https://kanmail.io/docs).

+## License

+Before continuing it is important to note that Kanmail is **source available but not free**.
+Kanmail is available for free download for evaluation; for continued use of Kanmail a [**license should be purchased**](https://kanmail.io/license).

+We welcome pull requests, but note you will be contributing to a non-free project.
+You will be required to sign [the Oxygem CLA](https://gist.github.com/Fizzadar/6093499cccdcac7a4d83698516f9cafa) before any contributions can be merged.
+We offer free license keys to contributors, please email [hello@oxygem.com](mailto:hello@oxygem.com) for more information.

 + [License](#license)
 + [Development](#development)
     * [Setup your system](#setup-your-system)